scholacantorum/public-site/poetry/index.md

    stanzas do not count).
 Any rhyme scheme except free verse is allowed.
 The evaluation of the poems will be partially based upon their ability to be adapted into a choral composition.
-5. All entries must be submitted online, through the form that will be available on this page beginning June 1, 2019.
+5. All entries must be submitted online, through
+   [this form](https://forms.gle/ipxLLhWzNPtbp9um8).
 No late entries will be accepted.
 Entries received after the deadline will be disqualified.
 No postal entries are accepted — sorry.
 We do hope you can find someone to help you with an online entry — or try your school or local library.
 6. Each entry must be the entrant’s/author’s original work.
 Should an entry be found to contain any plagiarized content it will be automatically disqualified from the competition, along with any additional work by that poet.
-7. Schola Cantorum reserves the right to publish, perform or broadcast, without fee to the author, in part or in whole, award winning or commended entries and photographs on the website, in an anthology and/or in media publications or broadcasts.
-Copyright remains with the author thereafter.
-No payment or reward will be made to the entrant for any such performance or publication.
+7. The author agrees to grant Schola Cantorum an irrevocable, royalty-free, non-exclusive license of unlimited duration to publish, perform, display, broadcast, reproduce, distribute, transmit, display, and create derivative works, in part or in whole, award-winning or commended entries and photographs on the Schola Cantorum website, in an anthology and/or in media publications or broadcasts.
 8. Schola Cantorum also reserves the right to give entrants’ contact details to the media, if among the winners.